 Section 15 would create two staff attorney positions and four half-time ERB member positions.
 These positions are in addition to the current full-time chair at the NRB.
-The section appropriates \$484,000 from the General Fund in fiscal year 2025 to the ERB to fund these positions.
+The bill, as recommended by the House Committee on Appropriations, would appropriate \$112,500 from the General Fund in fiscal year 2025 to the NRB for the attorney positions.
+The ERB Board positions are appointed July 1, 2025, and therefore do not require a fiscal year 2025 appropriation.
+NRB has indicated that the attorneys will be needed at the start of fiscal year 2026 but would be used to facilitate the transition for the new board appointed by July 1, 2025.

-Act 182 of 2022 and Act 47 of 2023 directed the NRB to report on "Necessary Updates to the Act 250 Program."
-In this report, published December 2023, the costs of NRB Board governance and staffing reforms was estimated using the Public Utility Commission, which also has part-time board members, as a model.
-Using the methodology laid out in the report, the annual cost of the two attorneys and four part-time board members would be approximately \$700,000, which is not fully covered by the appropriation in this section.2
+Act 182 of 2022 and Act 47 of 2023 directed NRB to report on "Necessary Updates to the Act 250 Program."
+In this report, published December 2023, the costs of NRB Board governance and staffing reforms were estimated using the Public Utility Commission (PUC), which also has part-time board members, as a model.
+Using the methodology laid out in the report, the annual cost of the two attorneys and four part-time board members would be approximately \$700,000, which is not fully covered by the appropriation in this section.4 The ERB board members are set to be appointed and begin their role starting in fiscal year 2026.